Posted on October 31, 2022

 Only a handful of films can universally unite audiences around the holidays.
 This honour is usually reserved for titans like Frank Capra's IT'S A WONDERFUL LIFE, HOME ALONE, HOME ALONE TWO: LOST IN NEW YORK, HOME ALONE THRE- maybe we can stop there, actually.

-These films smell like your mother's house, they feel like a weighted blanket and they taste like a holiday spice blend that even Martha Stewart couldn't whip up in her dizziest daydreams.
-It's easy to see why families the world over choose these movies to score the more gently festive moments of their lives.
+These films smell like your mother's house, feel like a weighted blanket, and taste like a holiday spice blend that even Martha Stewart couldn't whip up in her dizziest daydreams.
+It's easy to see why families worldwide choose these movies to score the more gently festive moments of their lives.

-This is the story of how a crew of veritable teenagers working with gum and scotch tape created the definitive spooky season movie and fundamentally changed the horror film genre forever.
+This is the story of how a crew of veritable teenagers working with bubble gum and duct tape created the definitive spooky season movie and fundamentally changed the horror film genre forever.

-1975: Irwin Yablans speaking on a telephone while sitting at a desk with his foot propped up (Photo by Brian Hamill/Getty Images)
+1975: HALLOWEEN producer, Irwin Yablans speaking on a telephone while sitting at a desk with his foot propped up (Photo by Brian Hamill/Getty Images)

-While John Carpenter usually gets the lion's share of the credit, it was actually Executive Producer Irwin Yablans who came up with the film's premise.
+While John Carpenter usually gets the lion's share of the credit, it was Executive Producer Irwin Yablans who came up with the film's premise.
 A long-time Warner Brothers employee, Yablans had become frustrated climbing up the business side of show business, feeling he had more to give.
-His wife, who often worked alongside Yablans, was not only aware of his potential but very tired of hearing him complain about his lot at WB.
-One afternoon she simply said to him "If you know so much about making movies, why don't you make one?"
+His wife, who often worked alongside him, was not only aware of his potential but very tired of hearing him complain about his lot at WB.
+One afternoon, she told him, "If you know so much about making movies, why don't you make one?"

 "I WANT THE AUDIENCE TO BE FRIGHTENED, NOT REPULSED"

-Itching to work with Carpenter and Co. again.
-As Yablans tells it, he was wracking his brain for film ideas day and night, literally.
-When he was struck with the idea for HALLOWEEN; "Why not make a movie about babysitters being terrorized in a single night?
-Why not make it on the scariest night of the year, Halloween?"
-He immediately ran into his bedroom and woke his sleeping wife in the middle of the night to pitch her his film idea, proving that no good deed goes unpunished.
+Yablans was itching to work with Carpenter and Co. again, wracking his brain for film ideas day and night.
+It was midnight when the idea for HALLOWEEN struck: "Why not make a movie about babysitters being terrorized in a single night?
+Why not make it on Halloween, the scariest night of the year?"

 1977: Nick Castle feeding Michael Myers a Dr.Pepper (IMDB) | Debra Hill, Nick Castle, Dean Cundey, Erica Eulland on set

 Because the budget was so tight, the film's production quickly became a family affair.
-As Jamie Lee Curtis' put it "Everyone on that set was 19, 20, 21 and it was mostly men.
+As Jamie Lee Curtis put it, "Everyone on that set was 19, 20, 21, and it was mostly men.
 It was just these people and then everyone's girlfriends doing makeup, wardrobe, set dressing..."
-She was bang on, the majority of the crew were students or amateur filmmakers who heard about the production by word of mouth.
-Luckily for Carpenter, the film was being shot in California, giving them access to all of the eager, out-of-work creatives they might need.
-It's been reported that some of the crew worked for free, doing 12-14 hour days just for the on-set experience.
-Even Jamie Lee, who was a relatively unknown talent, actually helped move camera boxes between scenes.
+Most of the crew were students or amateur filmmakers who heard about the production by word of mouth.
+Luckily for Carpenter, the film was being shot in California, giving them access to all the eager, out-of-work creatives they might need.
+It's been reported that some crew worked for free, doing 12-14 hour days just for the on-set experience.
+Even Jamie Lee, then a relatively unknown talent, helped move camera boxes between scenes.

 If Carpenter and Co. didn't blow the budget on crew or sets or even on their main villain, what did they blow the budget on?

-Of the $300,000, $70,000 was spent at Panavision purchasing equipment, most exorbitantly, the Panaglide.
-The Panavision Panaglide was the edgiest piece of filmmaking technology on the market in 1977 and John Carpenter simply HAD to have it.
+Of the $300,000, $70,000 was spent on Panavision equipment, most exorbitantly, the Panaglide.
+The Panavision Panaglide was the edgiest piece of filmmaking technology in 1977, and John Carpenter had to have it.
 By Carpenter's logic, filming the movie with a proper, high-budget film camera would trick the audience into thinking this was a high-budget production.
-Audiences trust films that look professionally made and are more likely to overlook and not notice the low-budget sets, costumes and talent.
+He believed audiences would put enough trust in a film that looked professionally made to overlook the low-budget sets, costumes and talent.

-Only the second film to ever use it, HALLOWEEN was revolutionary in its use of the Steadicam, especially when they used it to place the audience in Michael's POV.
-Most films of the day were filmed on static cameras with any movement being stiffly executed through dollies.
-The only other way films could create completely free movement was through handheld cameras but even the steadiest of camera operators could not compete with the Panaglide since film cameras used to be incredibly large and heavy in comparison to today's.
-Even outside of the POV shot, the smoothness of the movement made for a more immersive experience for the audience and really effectively highlighted the stalking element of the film.
+HALLOWEEN was revolutionary in its use of the Steadicam, only the second production to ever film with it, especially when they used it to place the audience in Michael's POV.
+In that era, filmmakers mainly used static cameras, stiffly executing any movement through dollies or more freely through handheld operators.
+Still, even the steadiest cameramen could not compete with the Panaglide since film cameras used to be incredibly large, heavy and difficult to maneuver.
+Even outside of the POV shot, the smoothness of the movement made for a more immersive experience for the audience by punctuating the stalking element of the film.

-"PEOPLE WERE JUMPING OUT OF WINDOWS, DANGLING OFF BALCONIES TO MOVE THEIR LIGHTS"
+"PEOPLE WERE JUMPING OUT OF WINDOWS AND DANGLING OFF BALCONIES TO MOVE THEIR LIGHTS"

-Operators wore the camera like a vest, much like a modern-day gimbal, which proved to be quite the challenge thanks to the aforementioned weight and size of 1970s film cameras which, of course, carried actual rolls of film.
-This proved to be problematic throughout the 20 days of filming but it was on the last day, or should we say night, that the crew was tested.
-As a fun little treat for his crew of underpaid teens, Carpenter scheduled the mammoth, four-minute, one-take, POV shot to be filmed in a single night.
+Operators wore the Panaglide like a vest, much like a modern-day gimbal, which proved to be quite the challenge thanks to the aforementioned weight and size of '70s film cameras, which carried actual rolls of film.
+This proved problematic throughout the 20 days of filming, but it was on the last day, or should we say night, that the crew was tested.
+As a fun little treat for his crew of underpaid teens, Carpenter scheduled the mammoth, four-minute, one-take POV shot to be filmed in a single night.

-The free movement of the camera made re-setting and general staging a huge pain for the crew.
+The free movement of the camera made re-setting and general staging a colossal pain for the crew.
 Since every inch of the set was "fair game" for the Panaglide, the crew had to play a high-stakes game of indoor parkour to clear the shot.
 The 2nd AD, Krishna Rao, recalls crew members jumping out of windows to move their lights, dangling off balconies and hurling couches out of the way.
-Over the course of 20 takes, they ran through not one, not two but three camera operators who simply couldn't be strapped into the Steadicam one more minute.
+Throughout 20 takes, they ran through not one, not two, but three camera operators who couldn't be strapped into the Steadicam for one more minute.
 They shot for 16 hours, with a rabid and exhausted crew giving their all to be a part of movie history, only stopping because the sun was rising.
-As 1st AD Rick Wallace said in a 2021 interview "I'm convinced that if it was still night, we'd still be shooting."
+As 1st AD Rick Wallace said in a 2021 interview, "I'm convinced that if it were still night, we'd still be shooting."

-He soft-launched the film in Kansas City, Missouri, a small market that closely resembled the middle-American setting of the film.
-Not only would this enhance the resonance of the movie, but if the film flopped, Yablans would be able to bury the loss and try his luck in a different market.
-He never had to though, the film debuted to disappointing sales numbers the first weekend but doubled then tripled then did 10 times the sales on the following weekends.
-This was pure word of mouth.
-Audiences were running home after the film, picking up the phone and telling all their friends to go see this movie and that is the kind of marketing that a big budget can't buy.
+He soft-launched the movie in Kansas City, Missouri, a small market that closely resembled the middle-American setting of the film.
+Not only would this enhance the movie's resonance, but if the film flopped, Yablans could bury the loss and try his luck in a different market.
+But he never had to; the film debuted to disappointing sales numbers the first weekend but doubled, then tripled, then did ten times the sales the following weekend.
+The success was born of pure word of mouth.
+Audiences were running home after the film, picking up the phone and telling all their friends to see this movie, and that is the kind of marketing that a big budget can't buy.

-Emboldened by this success, Yablans tried his luck at the Chicago Film Festival where it received glowing reviews from major critics like Roger Ebert and The Village Voice, launching it into the mainstream where it quickly exploded.
-Upon its wide release, HALLOWEEN became the most profitable independent film release grossing over 70 million dollars.
+Emboldened by this success, Yablans tried his luck at the Chicago Film Festival, where HALLOWEEN received glowing reviews from prominent critics like Roger Ebert and The Village Voice, launching it into the mainstream, where it quickly exploded.
+Upon its wide release, HALLOWEEN became the most profitable independent film release in history, grossing over 70 million dollars.
 Audiences were screaming, quoting the film, yelling at the screen and creating a ROCKY HORROR style, interactive experience at every sold-out screening.

 Beloved and revered, HALLOWEEN was the first horror film to integrate and elevate classic horror tropes to create the ultimate horror film.
 These tropes remain present in almost every horror film to this day.
-Laurie fulfilled the Final Girl trope, with her virginal nature and unisex name.
-The Death by Sex trope saw its most significant resurgence since PSYCHO with Laurie's more promiscuous friends meeting grizzly ends.
-It was also scary in a very simple way, and while the blood and gore certainly returned in the films it inspired, the quiet eerie-ness of the film created a space for more nuanced and understated villains and plots in the horror genre.
-In this way, HALLOWEEN became the root of every other slasher film that came after it, influencing other horror giants like FRIDAY THE 13TH and NIGHTMARE ON ELM STREET.
+Laurie fulfilled the Final Girl trope with her virginal nature and unisex name.
+The Death by Sex trope saw its most significant resurgence since PSYCHO, with Laurie's more promiscuous friends meeting grizzly ends.
+The film was effortlessly scary in its simplicity, and while the blood and gore indeed returned in the films it inspired, the quiet eerie-ness created a space for more nuanced and understated villains and plots in the horror genre.
+In this way, HALLOWEEN became the root of every other slasher film that came after it, influencing horror giants like FRIDAY THE 13TH and NIGHTMARE ON ELM STREET.

-It also empowered a generation of filmmakers who were inspired by the skill and creativity of John Carpenter's rag-tag film crew to pick up a camera and make their own masterpieces.
-No holiday was safe from having a dedicated horror film.
-There came a massive increase in the popularity of holiday slasher films like MY BLOODY VALENTINE, NEW YEARS EVIL, SILENT NIGHT DEADLY NIGHT and APRIL FOOLS DAY.
-Even mainstream films of the era like FATAL ATTRACTION and SLEEPING WITH THE ENEMY showed signs of John Carpenter's influence.
-Most significantly, seeing a woman in the 70s write the highest-grossing independent film of all time also inspired countless female filmmakers who eventually followed in the outstanding Debra Hill's footsteps.
+This instant classic empowered a generation of filmmakers, inspired by the skill and creativity of John Carpenter's rag-tag film crew, to pick up a camera and make their own masterpieces.
+In the following decades, no holiday was safe from having a dedicated horror film.
+There came a massive increase in the popularity of seasonal slasher films like MY BLOODY VALENTINE, NEW YEARS EVIL, SILENT NIGHT DEADLY NIGHT and APRIL FOOLS DAY.
+Even mainstream releases like FATAL ATTRACTION and SLEEPING WITH THE ENEMY showed signs of John Carpenter's influence.
+Most significantly, seeing a woman in the '70s write the highest-grossing independent film of all time inspired countless female filmmakers to follow in the groundbreaking footsteps of Debra Hill.

-Despite Universal and Mustafa's attempts to milk the series dry with a slew of reviled sequels, the HALLOWEEN franchise was finally revived in 2018.
-These sequels, which wipe the slate clean, disregarding the many sequels that preceded it, have been immensely successful and received great praise from critics and OG fans alike.
+Despite Universal and Mustafa's attempts to milk the series dry with a slew of reviled sequels, the HALLOWEEN franchise was revived for the last time in 2018.
+These sequels, which wipe the slate clean by disregarding the many sequels that preceded them, have been immensely successful and received great praise from critics and original fans alike.